My Year of Preparation

 Should really start woking on stretching and flexibility.
 That’s to come!

-January 01st – 198 days to go.
-Eeeek undecided
+198 days to go. eeeek!

-Weight: 99.5kg Loss:27.5kg Garmin Age: 57.5
+Weight: 99.5kg Loss: 27.5kg Garmin Age: 57.5

 Christmas excess set things back as expected; hoping the weight drops quickly again.